 Most no-code platforms let you choose a template to start building your app.
 Templates come preloaded with screens (your app's pages) and elements like buttons, forms, lists, and other pictures.
 In most cases, you'll be able to transform a common template into a unique app.

-Adalo: A Leading No-Code App Builder
+Adalo: A Leading AI-Powered App Builder

-The market is flooded with no-code app builders, making choosing one difficult.
-Luckily, you found our article, so you won’t have to fumble through app-builder after app-builder.
+The market is flooded with app builders, making choosing one difficult.
+Luckily, you found our article, so you won't have to fumble through app-builder after app-builder.
 Instead, start building your app with Adalo.

 However, Adalo packs a mean punch in terms of power, allowing you to customize nearly every bit of your app to your tastes, preferences, and brand.
+The platform's 2025 infrastructure overhaul (Adalo 3.0) made apps 3-4x faster with modular infrastructure that scales with your needs.

 First, browse Adalo's vast template library and pick the one for your app.
 It will come loaded with all the screens you need and cool features like a calendar, scheduling forms, payment integration with Stripe, and much more.